redox-os/website/content/news/this-month-251231.md

 ## Build System Improvements

 - (build) Wildan Mubarok migrated the GCC prefix bootstrap to the Cookbook recipe, simplifyng configuration and updates to new GCC versions
+- (build) Wildan Mubarok migrated the statically linked relibc compilation to the Cookbook recipe, avoiding conflicts and simplifyng configuration
-- (build) Wildan Mubarok update the Podman configuration to preserve the `sccache` objects in container rebuilds
+- (build) Wildan Mubarok updated the Podman configuration to preserve the `sccache` objects in container rebuilds
+- (build) Wildan Mubarok updated the `make c.relibc` and `make r.relibc` commands to also clean the relibc static objects and rebuild them to fix breaking changes on statically linked recipes
 - (build) Wildan Mubarok implemented the `make repo_clean` (clean all recipe binaries) and `make fetch_clean` (clean all recipe binaries and sources) commands as an alternative to `make c.--all` and `make u.--all`
+- (build) Wildan Mubarok improved the FreeBSD and MacOS support
+- (build) Wildan Mubarok removed `cargo-binstall` in favor of manual downloads for simplicity and avoid possible missing binaries
 - (build) Wildan Mubarok fixed the Cookbook TUI not updating with recipe changes
 - (build) Wildan Mubarok fixed a bug where rustup had repeated downloading
+- (build) Wildan Mubarok fixed a limitation were the RustPython recipe were always recompiling because of patching on Git source
 - (build) Wildan Mubarok did a cleanup in the Makefile configuration
 - (build) Ojus Chugh added a script to mount RedoxFS partitions from dual-boot, as requested by Ribbon

 ## CI Improvements

+- (ci) Wildan Mubarok fixed the website CI
 - (ci) Petar Yordanov fixed the book CI
-- (ci) Wildan Mubarok fixed the website CI

 ## Documentation Improvements